 There are many causes for oily skin.
 Starting as usual with your genetics.
-The skin type you inherited form your parents.
-It continues with hormonal l effects, mainly androgens, the hormones that both man and women have.
+The skin type you inherited from your parents.
+It continues with hormonal l effects, mainly androgens, hormones both men and women have.

 Interestingly, tweaking your diet can reduce the oiliness of your skin and even help with your acne.
 Beware that the effects of improving your diet will show in 3-4 weeks after you make the required changes in your diet.

 Which type of food can make your skin oilier?